 I love that there are so many ways to pull off this kindergarten class gift.
 You can get a little can for each child from the Dollar Tree, a mini can from a Playdough Pack, or make it yourself and package in small bags or Tupperware.

 Feeling extra crafty?
-You can even add the supplies to turn it into a “Do You Want to Build a Snowman” kit, as seen in this post.
+You can even add the supplies to turn your classroom gift for students into a “Do You Want to Build a Snowman” kit, as seen in this post.

 Candy, Sweetly Packaged